-When looking for a new monitor, one of the most difficult decisions an enthusiast has to face is deciding between Nvidia G-Sync and AMD FreeSync .
-For the most demanding, choosing between one of these dynamic refresh rate technologies is mandatory, in order not to run into problems such as stuttering, input lag and screen tearing.
-Difference Between Nvidia GSync vs AMD FreeSync.
+When looking for a new monitor, one of the most difficult decisions an enthusiast has to face is deciding between Nvidia G-Sync and AMD FreeSync.
+For the most demanding, choosing between one of these dynamic refresh rate technologies is mandatory, in order not to run into problems such as stuttering, input lag, and screen tearing.
+In this article, you can know about the difference between Nvidia GSync vs AMD FreeSync.

 Although G-Sync monitors have been made for PCs with Nvidia GPUs and FreeSync monitors for users using AMD GPUs, both promise the user one thing: a fluid image.
 But with the same configurations, is there one technology better than the other?

 In this article, we compare technologies to understand if there is a real winner.
 To compare the two solutions, we equipped ourselves with two almost identical AOC monitors, an Agon AG241QG with G-Sync and an Agon AG241QX with FreeSync (to say the whole model, it is also G-Sync Compatible).
 We will compare the gaming experience on both monitors, speed, and accuracy, both before and after calibration, to see if there is a real difference between the two.

 For years, games with rendered graphics have suffered from an artifact called frame tearing.
 Put simply.
 It occurs when the video card sends frames that are out of sync with the monitor’s refresh rate.
 For most PC monitors, we’re talking about 60 Hz, but panels that can operate at 144 Hz and beyond also show this problem.

 What was needed to solve this annoying artifact was to find a way to synchronize the monitor and video card so that the frames were rendered only at the beginning of the refresh cycle.
 The simplest solution was to create monitors with varying refresh rates.
 And that was what Nvidia did in 2014.